 Personally, I’d rather run in the rain or in super high humidity (my least favorite weather condition) than hit the treadmill, but if the weather is your main concern, not going out in it is a solution.

 Think of it as an excuse for a shopping spree!

-Get the right gear for the conditions: a good rain jacket, a warmer coat and an ear cover for cold weather.
+Get the right gear for the conditions: a good rain jacket, a warmer coat, and ear covers for cold weather.
 Or a good sweat-resistant sunscreen and a hydration pack to help beat the heat.

 As the saying goes – there is no such thing as ‘too cold’ there is only ‘underdressed.’

 Running in bad conditions can be better with a group.